HDI-Project/ATM/README.md

       $ . venv/bin/activate
       $ pip install -r requirements.txt
    ```
-   This will also install [btb](https://github.com/hdi-project/btb), another
-   project in development at DAI Lab, as an egg which will track changes to the git
+   This will also install [btb](https://github.com/hdi-project/btb), the core AutoML library in development under the HDI project, as an egg which will track changes to the git repository.
-   repository.

 ## Quick Usage
 Below we will give a quick tutorial of how to run atm on your desktop.
 We will use a featurized dataset, already saved in ``data/test/pollution_1.csv``.
 This is one of the datasets available on openl.org.
 More details can be found [here](https://www.openml.org/d/542).
 In this problem the goal is predict ``mortality`` using the metrics associated with the air pollution.
 Below we show a snapshot of the ``csv`` file.
 The data has 15 features and the last column is the ``class`` label.